aligungr/UERANSIM/README.md

 ## Contributing

-Implementing UE and RAN is not an easy task and requires a lot of time.
+Implementing UE and RAN is not an easy task and is very time-consuming.
 We are always open to public contributions and pull requests.

 ## Supporting